 - Where you switch your account to that other supplier or

-- In the event of a market failure involving a supplier default, to the Supplier of Last Resort designated by the Commission for Regulation of Utilities
+- In the event of a market failure involving a supplier default or in the event of a direction form the CRU, to the Supplier of Last Resort designated by the Commission for Regulation of Utilities

 Where necessary, we will seek your consent to specific uses of your Personal Data.
 Where you give that consent, you are entitled to revoke it at any time.
 You have significant rights in relation to the Personal Data that we hold about you.
 These rights include

 - Access to, and copies of, the Personal Data we hold about you;